Azar698/mohammad_azaruddin_shaik/README.md

 # mohammad_azaruddin_shaik
-I've used python for code solving
+I've used "Python" for code solving